Zulfiqar-Ibrahim/Classification-of-Sugar-Beet-Growth-Phases-UsingSynthetic-Data-in-Yolo-v4/README.md

 training and validation process for Yolo net.
 In the end, 3D models of sugar beet in a simulated environment have produced substantial results which proved that synthetic data can be used for real-life application of object detection.

+In this project, state-of-the-art Yolo v4 net  was deployed for the classification of the age of the sugar beet plant in real-time.
+For training and validation purposes, four classes of 3D models of sugar beet were designed in Blender software and deployed in an Unreal Engine environment with variable weather settings.
+A camera is attached to the tractor in a simulated environment which records the video of beets planted in soil.
+Extracted images are labeled from the video and feed them to Yolo net for training and validation processes.
+The optimal goal of this project is to achieve the substantial percentage of Mean Average Precision (m.A.P) in Yolo net by using synthetic data.

 <img src="Images/SugarBeet_stage_1.png" width="300" height="300">